Terradue/doc-tep-geohazards/source/tutorials/setap.rst

 effects related to the IPF SAR processor (Doppler shift, accurate bi-static correction and height dependent FM-rate mismatch).

-To generate such corrections, the service uses precise information from different ancillary data sources such as IGS and ECMWF.
+To generate such corrections, the SETAP service uses precise information from different ancillary data sources such as IGS and ECMWF.